Skip all navigation Skip to page navigation

 The N.C.
 Division of Public Health requirements for ELR are more extensive than the minimum requirements for ONC certification of the ELR Interface to Public Health.
 See details of the N.C.
 Division of Public Health ELR requirements.

 The N.C.
-Division of Public Health will also test and accept ELR transmissions from software that has not been ONC-certified; however, such transmissions would not qualify as a Meaningful Use measure.
+Division of Public Health will also test and accept ELR transmissions from software that has not been ONC-certified; however, such transmissions would not qualify as a Promoting Interoperability/Meaningful Use measure.

 Guidelines for Electronic Laboratory Reporting to the N.C.
 Divsion of Public Health (for Hospitals and Commercial Laboratories).
-(PDF, 376KB / April 2013)
+(PDF, 367KB / August 2023)

 Reporting results for non-North Carolina residents.